-DANIELLE MATTOON is the Executive Director of Aventine.
-She comes to Aventine after fifteen years working at The New York Times, where she was most recently Culture Editor.
+DANIELLE MATTOON is the executive director of Aventine.
+She comes to Aventine after 15 years working at The New York Times, where she was most recently culture editor.
 Prior to The New York Times, she worked at National Public Radio, The New Yorker, Rolling Stone and Talk magazine.

-DAVID WALLACE-WELLS is the author of The Uninhabitable Earth: Life After Warming, a best-selling book based on a story he wrote in 2017, which was the most widely read in the history of New York Magazine.
-He writes about climate and other issues for New York.
+DAVID WALLACE-WELLS (episode one of The World as You’ll Know It) is the author of The Uninhabitable Earth: Life After Warming, a best-selling book based on a story he wrote in 2017, which was the most widely read in the history of New York magazine.
+He writes about climate and other issues for New York magazine.